raspberrypilearning/sense-hat-marble-maze/en/step_12.md

 + Alter the code so that the goal changes position each time the player wins a game.

-+ Create several mazes and choose one at random.
++ Create several mazes and choose one at random at the beginning of each round.

 + Add in a second marble that starts in another part of the maze.